 Here we ask, what might be the future of global fisheries if we were to undertake the reforms that previous studies have stressed are urgently needed?
-We couple the latest fishery status and management data for thousands of fisheries to state-of-the-art bioeconomic models, and incorporate recent empirical evidence on the effects of alternative institutional reforms, to estimate alternative scenarios of fishery recovery for individual fisheries, nations, and the globe.
-Our study is engineered to seek specific new policy recommendations regarding: (1) Are there strong tradeoffs or synergies between recovery efforts that emphasize fishery profits, food provision, or conservation?,, (2) How do the benefits of reforms based solely on regulating harvests compare to reforms that change institutional incentives?, (3) How long will benefits of reform take to arrive?, (4) How costly will reforms be during the recovery period?, and (4) In a world with limited resources to devote to fishery recovery, which countries provide the most compelling and urgent cases for fishery reform?
+We couple the latest fishery status and management data for thousands of fisheries to bioeconomic models, and incorporate recent empirical evidence on the effects of alternative institutional reforms, to estimate alternative scenarios of fishery recovery for individual fisheries, nations, and the globe.
+Our study is engineered to seek specific new policy recommendations regarding: (1) Are there strong tradeoffs or synergies between recovery efforts that emphasize fishery profits, food provision, or conservation?
+(2) How do the benefits of reforms based solely on regulating harvests compare to reforms that change institutional incentives?
+(3) How long will benefits of reform take to arrive?
+(4) How costly will reforms be during the recovery period? and (4) In a world with limited resources to devote to fishery recovery, which countries provide the most compelling and urgent cases for fishery reform?

 To answer these questions, we develop an approach that exploits several sources of data to conduct fishery-level analysis.
 We amassed a database of the world’s largest 5,226 fisheries from the RAM Legacy database (3) and the FAO marine capture database (4) that collectively accounts for 68% of global catch as of 2012.
-For each fishery, we begin by estimating its current biological (b0=B0/Bmsy) and exploitation status (f0=F0/Fmsy).
-We extracted b and f directly from stock assessments for the 311 fisheries included from the RAM Legacy database.
+For each fishery, we begin by estimating its current biological (b0=B0/BMSY) and exploitation status (f0=F0/FMSY).
+We extracted biomass (B) and fishing mortality (F) directly from stock assessments for the 311 fisheries included from the RAM Legacy database.
 The status of the remaining 4,915 “unassessed” fisheries are estimated using a two-step process involving global regression analysis and a structural modeling approach (Costello et al and Martell & Froese).

-To assess the future trajectories of these fisheries under different recovery efforts, we assume each fishery can be represented by a Schaeffer surplus production model, and we normalize biomass and fishing mortality by the respective values (Bmsy, Fmsy) that would maximize sustainable yields.
-These normalizations scale out the carrying capacity and facilitate comparisons across diverse stocks with very different underlying biological dynamics.
-For each fishery, we consider a range of fishing policies f(bb), which each assigns a (scaled) fishing mortality rate tailored to that specific stock (a process often called a “control rule” or “harvest policy”).
+To assess the future trajectories of these fisheries under different recovery efforts, we assume each fishery can be represented by a Schaefer surplus production model, and we standardize current biomass and fishing mortality by the respective values (Bmsy, Fmsy) that would maximize sustainable yields.
+These standardizations scale out the carrying capacity and facilitate comparisons across diverse stocks with very different underlying biological dynamics.
+For each fishery, we consider a range of fishing policies F(B), which each assigns a (scaled) fishing mortality rate tailored to that specific stock (a process often called a “control rule” or “harvest policy”).
 Profit in a period is revenue (price times harvest) minus the cost of fishing, which is assumed to depend on the level of fishing mortality that is applied.
 This allows us to calculate the fish catch, fishery profit, and biomass of fish under any possible harvest policy.